 I am Morgan Susan Taylor, M.A., LPC and the founder of Pathway to Pleasure.
 I am a sex therapist in Austin, TX specializing in sex therapy and reproductive health for women.
 My specialty in women's sexuality uniquely equips me to work effectively not only with women but also with couples and men.

-The Pathway to Pleasure Collective is dedicated to the education and empowerment of women in the area of women's sexuality, reproductive health and spiritual healing.
+The Pathway to Pleasure Collective is dedicated to the education and empowerment of women, men, and couples in the area sexuality, reproductive health and personal healing.

 We offer individual and group counseling, classes, workshops and events for individuals and couples who long to overcome the challenges they face in sex, intimacy, body image, pleasure, desire or any aspect of their sexuality that is negatively impacting their intimate relationship so that they can learn to be comfortable in her own skin, get out of their head, feel confident both in the bedroom and out, and preserve their intimate relationship without feeling like they have to sacrifice themselves to do so.